Tarot Decks

 A specific form of Oracle Cards, with some traditional structure and meaning but also great variety of styles and details.
 Decks are generally structured as 78 cards; a Major Arcana (suit) of 22 cards plus four Minor Suits, each consisting of cards numbered one to ten, plus four ‘court cards’.
 Exactly how far from this basic structure, traditional names or typical imagery a designer may stray and still be considered a Tarot deck is a matter of personal taste or belief.
 There is no legal definition.

-As noted above, there’s enough consistency in structure that I can show the same card (0 The Fool) to give a mostly-fair comparison of art styles.
+As noted above, there’s enough consistency in Tarot deck structure that I can show the same card (0 The Fool) to give a mostly-fair comparison of each artist’s style.
+The ETA Tarot is an exception, as it’s a collaboration of 80 artists.
 Descriptions below are generally taken from the deck’s sales page or website.

 Other Oracle Decks